By Dean L. Winslow, MD, FACP, FIDSA, FPIDS

 Dr. Winslow reports no financial relationships relevant to this field of study.

-In a retrospective cohort study, 88,605 patients in the Veterans Administration system who were hospitalized with pneumonia were examined.
-Thirty-eight percent received empiric anti-methicillin-resistant Staphylococcus aureus (MRSA) treatment.
-Empiric anti-MRSA treatment was not associated with a reduction in mortality in any subgroup of patients studied and appeared to cause harm in many patients.
+SYNOPSIS: In a retrospective cohort study, empiric anti-methicillin-resistant Staphylococcus aureus treatment was not associated with a reduction in mortality in any subgroup of patients studied and appeared to cause harm in many.